pengpeng/Hunyuan3D-1/README.md

 We have evaluated Hunyuan3D-1.0 with other open-source 3d-generation methods, our Hunyuan3D-1.0 received the highest user preference across 5 metrics.
 Details in the picture on the lower left.

-The lite model takes around 10 seconds to produce a 3D mesh from a single image on an NVIDIA A100 GPU, while the standard model takes roughly 25 seconds.
+The lite model takes around 10 seconds to produce a 3D mesh from a single image, while the standard model takes roughly 25 seconds.
 The plot laid out in the lower right demonstrates that Hunyuan3D-1.0 achieves an optimal balance between quality and efficiency.

 <p align="center">
   <img src="./assets/radar.png"  height=300>